fleetdm/fleet/docs/Deploying/FAQ.md

 ## Will my older version of Fleet work with Redis 6?

 Most likely, yes!
-While we'd definitely reccomend keeping Fleet up to date in order to take advantage of new features and bug patches, most legacy versions should work with Redis 6.
-Just keep in mind that we likely haven't tested your particular combination so you may run into some unforseen hiccups.
+While we'd definitely recommend keeping Fleet up to date in order to take advantage of new features and bug patches, most legacy versions should work with Redis 6.
+Just keep in mind that we likely haven't tested your particular combination so that you may run into some unforeseen hiccups.